The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Results

 Since radio continuum emission is observed as a point source at the position of the AGNs, it should come from the vicinity of the AGNs ($\lesssim 500$~pc) and reflect their recent activity.
 We derive the continuum flux at line-free channels.

-We convert fluxes at observed frequencies to those at the rest-frame CO(1-0) line frequency ($\nu_{10}=115.3$~GHz) assuming that the continuum emission is represented by a power-law $S_\nu \propto (\nu/\nu_{10})^{\beta}$, where $\nu$ is the frequency.
-We adopt a typical spectral index of $\beta=-0.75$.
+We convert fluxes at observed frequencies to those at the rest-frame CO(J=1-0) line frequency ($\nu_{10}=115.3$~GHz) assuming that the continuum emission is represented by a power-law $S_\nu \propto (\nu/\nu_{10})^{\gamma}$, where $\nu$ is the frequency.
+We adopt a typical spectral index of $\gamma=-0.75$.
 For an object at the redshift $z$ and observed at the frequency $\nu_{\rm con}$, the radio continuum luminosity at the frequency $\nu_{10}$ is estimated to be

-where $F_{\rm con}$ is the observed flux (mJy) and $\eta$ is the line frequency ratios ($\eta=1$ for CO(1-0), $\eta\approx 2$ for CO(2-1)\footnote{Exactly speaking, the continuum flux is not measured right at the frequency of the CO line.
-However, since the index is $1+\beta=0.35$, the minor modification $\eta$ does not affect the results.}, and $\eta\approx 3$ for CO(3-2)), which is required for the flux conversion among different line frequencies.
+where $F_{\rm con}$ is the observed flux (mJy) and $\eta$ is the line frequency ratios ($\eta=1$ for CO(J=1-0), $\eta\approx 2$ for CO(J=2-1)\footnote{Exactly speaking, the continuum flux is not measured right at the frequency of the CO line.
+However, since the index is $1+\gamma=0.35$, the minor modification $\eta$ does not affect the results.}, and $\eta\approx 3$ for CO(J=3-2)), which is required for the flux conversion among different line frequencies.
 The derived luminosities $L_{\rm con}$ are presented in table~\ref{tab:Mmol} and they are compared with $M_{\rm mol}$ in figure~\ref{fig:M-Lcon}.
-The correlation coefficient is 0.295 and the $p$-value is 0.44, which is much larger than the conventional threshold of 0.05.
+The correlation coefficient is 0.386 and the $p$-value is 0.30, which is much larger than the conventional threshold of 0.05.
 Thus, it is unlikely that that $L_{\rm con}$ is correlated with $M_{\rm mol}$.
 Again, Abell~262 appears to be an outlier because the radio luminosity is extremely small for its large $M_{\rm mol}$.
-If we exclude Abell~262 from the sample, the coefficient is 0.713 with $p$-value 0.047, which shows a sign of correlation.
+If we exclude Abell~262 from the sample, the coefficient is 0.740 with $p$-value 0.036, which shows a sign of correlation.

 Traditionally, radio emissions at lower frequencies have been used as an indicator of AGN activities \citep{2004ApJ...607..800B,2018ApJ...853..177P}.
-Figure~\ref{fig:M-L14} compares the radio luminosity estimated from 1.4~GHz observations (NRAO/VLA Sky Survey; \cite{1998AJ....115.1693C}) with the mass of the circumnuclear molecular gas ($M_{\rm mol}$).
+Figure~\ref{fig:M-L14} compares the radio luminosity estimated from 1.4~GHz observations (NRAO/VLA Sky Survey\footnote{https://www.cv.nrao.edu/nvss/NVSSlist.shtml}; \cite{1998AJ....115.1693C}) with the mass of the circumnuclear molecular gas ($M_{\rm mol}$).
 The former is derived by